Facilitating Talking Chips active learning activities in physically-distanced learning spaces

-- Create a Blackboard Collaborate Ultra session in which students will work collaboratively.
+- Create a Zoom session in which students will work collaboratively.

 - Form student groups.
 Note: Consider limiting the group size to 2-3 students.
 Groups larger than 2-3 people are encouraged to use text-based chat features instead of speaking to one another to reduce the noise volume in the room and to prevent shouting across long distances between students.

 - Assign a scorekeeper for each group.
 This person will place an X next to each member after they participate in the discussion.
 Each person is allowed five Xs.

 - Share the method students will use to work collaboratively on the activity.